 For a split second, the combatants and gambling group simply stared at each other.

 "Wait, so UKYO is the one getting a new fiance?
 Hold on, I want my money back, how were any of us supposed to guess that?!"

 The side of a fist hit the the bottom of the great depression in the ground, its owner angry at both his opponent and himself.

 He had seen that strike coming.
-He had even readjusted his balance mid air and grabbed for the sheath, sure that he could use it to get away without being hit.
+He had even readjusted his balance mid air so he could grab for the sheath, certain that he could use it to get away without being hit.
 And yet, Ranma had not been prepared for the blast of chi that had come ripping out of its tip an instant later.
 So now, he was lying at the bottom of a blast crater, with both his stomach and chest hurting as much they ever had, and still no clue as to why he had even been forced in to this fight to begin with.